ProJobless/Charme/readme.md

 *﻿Charme* is a distributed and open source social network.
 In contrast to current social networks you can save your user data on your own server or a server of your choice.
 Furthermore messages, private posts and private profile information are end-to-end encrypted.
 This is a preview version and it is not ready for production use yet.

+- [Video](#) - Watch the video to get a basic functional overview.
+You should do that before trying the demo.
 - [Demo](http://mschultheiss.github.io/Charme/client/v1)  - Do not provide any personal data as content is not served via https and the whole thing is not completely secure yet!
 Provide "mschultheiss.com" as a server when being asked at signup.
 Please note that data is reset periodically.
 Try to clear your cache if something is not working properly.
 - [Paper](https://rawgit.com/mschultheiss/Charme/master/doc/tex/main.pdf) - The paper describes the basic ideas and the protocol of Charme.
 Please note that it is unfinished.